anton-rudeshko/anton-rudeshko.github.io/wishlist/index.md

   * [Gear Cube](http://playlab.ru/toys/mefferts/gear-cube/).
   * [Touch Cube](https://www.rubiks.com/rubik-s-touch-cube.html) or similar (so that it can be solved with closed eyes).
 * [LEONARDO Puzzles](http://www.leonardo-puzzles.com/) / Hanayama Cast Puzzles.
 Preferably small.
-* Something other of your choice
+* Something other of your choice.

 I already have: